Wednesday, March 9, 2011

 When the paper was thick enough and dried, I painted each ball white.

 We then played Pin the Tale on the Pikachu.
 I drew Pikachu on poster board and hung it on the garage.
 We also play this game at other parties, but with different themes.
-We have had pin the tail on the cat, pin the hat on Madaline, pin the cherry on the sundae and much more.
+We have had pin the tail on the cat, pin the hat on Madeline, pin the cherry on the sundae and much more.

-To find out which pokemon each child would be assigned, we played "Pass the Pokeball." (like pass the potato) Instead of being out when the music stopped the child holding the pokeball got to keep it.
-The pokemon inside would be who they were going try to catch.
+To find out which Pokemon each child would be assigned, we played "Pass the Pokeball."
+(Like pass the potato) Instead of being out when the music stopped, the child holding the Pokeball got to keep it.
+The Pokemon inside would be who they were going try to catch.

-You can kind of see what one of the pokeballs looks like in this picture.
+You can kind of see what one of the Pokeballs looks like in this picture .

 After the games, it was time to eat.
 I decorated the table with a blue tablecloth and alternated red and yellow plates and napkins.
 I can not remember the food we ate that day, but I am sure I themed it out!